nafraus/vr-networking-gamejam/VRJAM/To Do.md

 				- tail upgrades for clip size will use sequential prefabs with each having one additional light than the last
 				- tail light system will need to be standalone and reference a gun script to determine how much ammo it has and modify its lights accordingly
 ### Day 3:
+1. [ ] Shop system
+	1. [ ] Script that adds upgrades to a player's gun
-1. [ ] Networked audio implementation
+2. [ ] Networked audio implementation
 3. [ ] Networked animations (if we end up with animations)
 4. [ ] Networked VFX implementation
 ## Art
 ### Day 1:
-- [ ] Acquire any assets we can
+- [x] Acquire any assets we can
 ### Day 2:
 - [x] Talk to Rachel about grub gun
 ### Day 3: